How to Add Bots to Your Discord Server

 Authorizing Your Discord Bot

 Discord is very careful with bots and sometimes requires multiple authorizations to enable one to work.
-Even though the platform uses Oauth2 to enable a permitted bot to access and interact, you may still be asked to authorize it within the channel.
+Even though the platform uses Oauth2 to permit a bot to access and interact, you may still see a prompt to authorize it within the channel.

 Some Popular Discord Bots